 Coupled with the recent departure of my Pacific National 82 Class locomotive and the arrival of Southern Rail Models XGAY wheat hoppers, I now have a great opportunity to round out my roster to depict that mid-2000's flavour.
 And the best way to achieve that is by carefully adding the appropriate era containers to go with my PRRY's.
 Fortunately Auscision Models have released a fantastic range of Australian shipping containers, meaning I don't have to settle for that globally generic Maersk or Cosco container range that every American modeller seems to have.
 Why would you anyway, when as an Aussie modeller you can have 20' foot, 40' foot or 48' foot containers with noticeable local markings such as Patrick, Toll, Linfox or SCT?
 With the price for a 2 pack of containers at around one third of the average price for a freight wagon, adding an assortment of different shipping containers is going to be a cost-effective way to add some colourful variety to my rollingstock.

 2018 is already shaping as a huge transformation year for Philden.
 Not only is the release of Auscision Models' 48' foot containers not that far away, but the arrival of Auscision's 48 class locos can be expected around the same time.
-Straight after I return from holidays, I'm hoping to place my order for 48142 and a stack of containers.
+Straight after I return from holidays, I'm hoping to place an order for 48142 and a stack of containers.
 Now all I have to figure out is which ones.
 What do you think will match best to run some export and domestic containerised grain trains?

 Review Card: Auscision Models PRRY Container Flat Wagons